IS241-ACCT-Group-Project/IS241-ACCT/README.md

 #### Authentication Method
 Use strong password encryption for authentication.
 #### Accounts and Roles
-I made a user in addition to the root user, but I don't think it's required.
+Make a user in addition to the root user.
+This will be the user that logs into the database.
+**Please don't have any special characters in your username or password!**

 At this point, create a `mysql_login.txt` file with the username and password you created.
 Put this file in the database folder.
 This file will be ignored in the git repository and will be used locally to log you in later.